fejlek/Nine-Circles-Statistics/First Circle - Linear Regression/First_circle_linear_regression_3.md

-significant effects in the model would be useful in the actual prediction of life expectancy (if our model predicts life expectancy reasonably well, we can have greater confidence in our identification of significant variables and estimation of their effect).
+significant effects in the model would be useful in the actual prediction of life expectancy (if our model predicts life expectancy reasonably well, we can have greater confidence in our identification of signification variables and estimation of their effect).

 As a reminder, our model is (we will use *lmer* for the fit instead of *plm*, because we plan to compare models using a likelihood ratio test